bongiozzo/musica_mustdie/output/band_chastain.md

 # Chastain

-Дискография
+## Дискография

-"Mystery Of Illusion" 1985, Heavy Metal
+### "Mystery Of Illusion" 1985, Heavy Metal

+1) Black Knight
+2) When The Battle's Over
+3) Mystery of Illusion
+4) I've seen Tomorrow
+5) Endlessly
+6) I Fear No Evil
+7) Night of The Gods
+8) We Shall Overcome
+9) The Winds of Change

+The musicians are:
+David T. Chastain - Guitars
+Leather - Vocals
+Mike Skimmerhorn - Bass
+Fred Coury - Drums

-"Ruler Of The Wasteland" 1986, Heavy Metal
+### "Ruler Of The Wasteland" 1986, Heavy Metal

-"The 7th Of Never" 1987, Heavy Metal
+### "The 7th Of Never" 1987, Heavy Metal

+1) We Must Carry On
+2) Paradise
+3) It's Too Late For Yesterday
+4) 827
+5) The Wicked Are Restless
+6) The 7th of Never
+7) Take Me Back In Time
+8) Feel His Magic
+9) Forevermore

+The musicians are:
+David T. Chastain - Guitars
+Leather Leone- Vocals
+Mike Skimmerhorn - Bass
+Ken Mary - Drums

-"The Voice Of The Cult" 1987, Heavy Metal
+### "The Voice Of The Cult" 1987, Heavy Metal

-"For Those Who Dare" 1990, Heavy Metal
+### "For Those Who Dare" 1990, Heavy Metal

-"Sick Society" 1995, Heavy Metal
+### "Sick Society" 1995, Heavy Metal

+01. I Know The Darkness
+02. Sick Society
+03. Violence In Blame
+04. Those Were The Daze
+05. Destructive Ground
+06. To The Edge
+07. The Price Of War
+08. Every Emotion
+09. The Vampire
+10. Sugarcaine
+11. Love And Hate
+12. Angel Falls

-"In Dementia" 1997, Heavy Metal
+### "In Dementia" 1997, Heavy Metal

+01. Human Sacrifice
+02. Blackening
+03. Seven
+04. Sick Puppy
+05. Tongues
+06. In Dementia
+07. House of Stone
+08. Conformity
+09. Desperately

-"In An Outrage" 2004, Heavy Metal
+### "In An Outrage" 2004, Heavy Metal

-"The Reign Of Leather (Compilation)" 2010, Heavy Metal "Surrender To No One" 2012, Heavy Metal
+### "The Reign Of Leather (Compilation)" 2010, Heavy Metal

+### "Surrender To No One" 2012, Heavy Metal

+01. Stand And Fight
+02. Call Of The Wild
+03. Deep Down In The Darkness
+04. Freedom Within
+05. I Am Sin
+06. Rise Up
+07. Evil Awaits Us
+08. Fear My Wrath
+09. Save Me Tonight
+10. Surrender To No One
+11. Bleed Through Me

-"We Bleed Metal" 2015, Heavy Metal
+### "We Bleed Metal" 2015, Heavy Metal

+1. We Bleed Metal
+2. All Hail The King
+3. Against All The Gods
+4. Search Time For You
+5. Don't Trust Tomorrow
+6. I Am A Warrior
+7. Evolution Of Terror
+8. Last Ones Alive
+9. Secrets

 ## Отношения с другими группами